cooperj/joshc.uk/content/portfolio/aquanaut.md

 ---
 title: Aquanaut
-description: A classicly inspired first-person shooter, set in the depths of the ocean.
+description: A classic inspired first-person shooter, set in the depths of the ocean.
 Created as a part of a team.
 icon: /images/aquanaut/icon.webp
 publishDate: 2022-06-10
 draft: false